Kajkavian (ISO 639-3: kjv) is a Central European Slavic language.

 • Palatal rj: zorja, morje, škarje/škoar(i)je, odgovarjati

-• Another important distinction from Croatian standard language is that Kaikavian is neither “ekavian” nor “ijekavian”, nor “ikavian” language.
-This classification is valid for languages of Neostokavian group, to which Kaikavian does not belong, but standard Croatian does, so it can not be used for Kaikavian language nor for Kaikavian dialects.
+• Another important distinction from Croatian standard language is that Kajkavian is neither “ekavian” nor “ijekavian”, nor “ikavian” language.
+This classification is valid for languages of Neostokavian group, to which Kajkavian does not belong, but standard Croatian does, so it can not be used for Kajkavian language nor for Kajkavian dialects.

 • e.g. brieg, breg, breig, (brig)14

-• In Kaikavian, same word can have different yat reflexes in different cases (diete -> deteta !) which makes Stokavian distinction ekavian/yekavian inapplicable for Kaikavian language.
+• In Kajkavian, same word can have different yat reflexes in different cases (diete -> deteta !) which makes Stokavian distinction ekavian/yekavian inapplicable for Kajkavian language.

-Such distinction shows only that the linguists (mostly from ex-YU area) who use it, are not familiar with Kaikavian language.
+Such distinction shows only that the linguists (mostly from ex-YU area) who use it, are not familiar with Kajkavian language.

-• Dialects spoken in Slovenia in neighbouring regions Prekmurje, Prlekija, Porabje and Podčetrtek were originaly Kaikavian and are still similar to Kaikavian language, since they developed either in or in close contact with Kaikavian region till the end of 18th century.
+• Dialects spoken in Slovenia in neighbouring regions Prekmurje, Prlekija, Porabje and Podčetrtek were originaly Kajkavian and are still similar to Kajkavian language, since they developed either in or in close contact with Kajkavian region till the end of 18th century.

 • High degree of word borrowing from German and to a lesser degree from Hungarian and Latin.